Frequently Asked Questions

 When should my student select a Pathway?

-Students may select a Pathway at the end of their 8th grade year, but no later than the end of their freshmen year.
+Students can select a Pathway at the end of their 8th grade year.
+All students should select a Pathway by the end of their freshman year.

 Can my student switch their Pathway?